The Hogg Family

 Children:

 Occupation: Clergyman.
-John was curate in Brixham, the post previously held by his illustrious father-in-law, and then vicar of St Marks, Torwood, Devon from 1857 until 1867.
+John was ordained deacon on 14 June 1835 and priest in 1836.
+He was appointed curate in Brixham, the post previously held by his illustrious father-in-law, in 1841 and served as perpetual curate of Lower Brixham from 1847 until 1855.
+John was vicar of St Marks, Torwood, Devon from 1855 until 1867.
 Kelly's Post Office Directory of 1856 lists Rev. J.R.
 Hogg as a magistrate in Torbay.

 BRIXHAM: Churches: